By: Gene Walden, Senior Finance Editor December 10, 2019

 - Employees are always 100% vested in (or, have ownership of) all SEP-IRA contributions.

-Establishing a SEP for your business starts with the completion of IRS Form 5305-SEP, Simplified Employee Pension - Individual Retirement Accounts Contribution Agreement (or similar agreement) with the IRS.
+Establishing a SEP for your business starts with maintaining a plan document.
+The IRS provides a prototype document called the 5305-SEP, Simplified Employee Pension form.
 That is a matter that you may choose to handle through your tax advisor or on your own.
 (For more details, see IRS article: How Do I Establish a SEP?)

 Once your business has established the SEP Plan, you would be able to open a SEP IRA account with a qualified financial institution to receive your contributions and provide investment choices, such as mutual funds, in which to invest your funds.